Naoki-Otani/FROST_monitor_KEKCC/dataquality_withBSD/src/README_dataqualityplot_withBSD.md

 The program maintains:

-- `processed_lightyield.tsv` – which LY files have been processed
-- `pot_points.tsv` – incremental POT accumulation
+- `pot_points.tsv` – POT increments (time, POT) for matched BSD spills, used to build the accumulated POT curve and daily recorded POT.
+- `eventrate.tsv` – timestamps (Unix time) of events counted **per bunch**.
-- `neutrino_events.tsv` – timestamps of neutrino-like events
+- `eventrate_spill.tsv` – timestamps (Unix time) of events counted

-This allows fast repeated execution.
+  **per spill** (max 1 event per spill).

+These cache files are rebuilt from all available, stable lightyield files at each iteration, so repeated executions always reflect the full dataset.

 ---